globalcitizen/2019-wuhan-coronavirus-data/README.md

 Code is included.

+## No longer updated

+Please note this data is no longer updated.
+It substantially covers the significant period of growth of the virus in China and should be useful for historical analysis.

 ## Sample animation

 Shown here in GIF format.
 There is a better (smaller/higher resolution) webm format also generated.